kathdovi/DivHack/README.md

 (org)anize is a tool for student organizations to take away some of the headache from club logistics so that officers and members can focus on the important aspects of organization and ensuring good member experience.

+## Inspiration

+We were inspired to create this application because of the lack of solutions for student organizations to manage their organizations in once place.
+UT provides student organizations with [HornsLink](https://utexas.campuslabs.com/engage/), which provides support only for member lists and basic event creation.
+Organizations typically find their own solutions to this problem by using technologies such as Google Drive to store their information, but there is no widely used all-in-one organization management tool.

 ## Features

 ### Event Planning